alfe-ai/alfe-ai/PrintifyPriceUpdater/README.md

 node sku-tracker.js add <sku>
 ```

 The title for each SKU is fetched from the Printify API and saved alongside the SKU.
-When an eBay API token is available, the tracker also queries the eBay Inventory API to capture the listing ID automatically.
+When an eBay token is available—either provided explicitly or retrieved automatically—the tracker also queries the eBay Inventory API to capture the listing ID.
 Entries are persisted in `skus.db` inside this directory.
 Each SKU can still store an associated eBay listing ID, which may be managed from the web interface if needed.

 ### Web UI